GraphQL-Training/lightweight-graphql-react/slides.md

 --

-These questions and more are answered by the GraphQL schema, which fully describes the shape of the GraphQL API.
+These questions and more are answered by the GraphQL schema.

 ---
 class: has-code